nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Tokens

 Commonly used data-sharing possibilities like links (URIs) or QR codes are limited in size.
-Thus, even compressed representations of - e.g. relationship templates - are too big to be stored in a QR code.
+Thus, even compressed representations of - e.g. RelationshipTemplates - are too big to be stored in a QR code.
 In addition, the data which is shared usually should expire after a certain period of time.
-For example, a personalized relationship template containing sensitive data should be deleted after 5 minutes.
+For example, a personalized RelationshipTemplate containing sensitive data should be deleted after 5 minutes.

 To overcome these technical limitations, an indirection with a shared token is introduced.
 The token acts as a small data-reference object: The actual to-be-shared data is encrypted with a random key and the corresponding cipher is stored on the central platform with additional information like an expiry date.